According to research made by the Polytechnic University of Turin, water polo is the team sport with the lowest risk of COVID-19 infection.

 The sports are split in four groups of the relative risk factor: 0 = non-existent; 1 = low; 2 = medium; 3 = high; 4 = very high risk.

-The results of the research are compiled in the report “Sport restarts safely”, that contains 404 pages, CONI announced.
+The results of the research are compiled in the report “Sport restarts safely”, which contains 400 pages, CONI announced.
 The Italian Olympic Committee hasn’t published that document.
 The report was sent to the Minister for Youth Policy and Sport, but the Italian website Il Fatto Quotidiano (ilfattoquotidiano.it) revealed some of the parts of the study.

 Water polo is classified at risk 2 (medium), along with beach volleyball.
-In the current circumstances, caused by the coronavirus spread, the advantage of water polo is the fact that it is played in chlorinated water.
-According to the researches (not just in Italy), there’s no evidence the coronavirus can be spread through the water in pools.
+In the current circumstances, caused by the COVID-19 spread, the advantage of water polo is the fact that it is played in chlorinated water.
+According to the researches (not just in Italy), there’s no evidence the COVID-19 can be spread through the water in pools.

 Rugby, volleyball, and basketball, all placed in group 4.
 There are no physical contacts between the players of the opposing teams in volleyball, but in the act of blocking the athletes find themselves face to face.
 Soccer is in a group of high risk (3).